 All collectors of Hawaiian postcards dream of running across a special Duke card.
 I consider myself to be very fortunate, for I have been able to assemble more than my share – and now the time has come to share these with you.
 The first card shows a very young (and seemingly very confident) Duke posing on Waikiki Beach.
 This very special card was removed from Duke’s own scrapbook (see Figure 7).

 Next we have the prototypical Duke real photo postcard.
-The larger horizontal photograph was taken by R.J.
-Baker (see part four) and cropped to produce the card shown in Figure 8.
+The larger horizontal photograph was likely taken by either R.J.
+Baker or a photographer working for the J.J.
+Williams Studio (see part four), then cropped to produce the card shown in Figure 8.
 It was taken on Waikiki Beach, to the east of ‘Apuakehau Stream.

-There is some disagreement in the literature as to when Baker actually took this photograph.
+There is some disagreement in the literature as to when this photograph was actually taken.
 In researching this blog I found several reliable sources that said it was in 1912 – while others said it was in 1915 or 1916.
 This Duke postcard must have sold very well as it was reprinted many times (later printings have a white border).
 Therefore, it is not very difficult for collectors to obtain today.
 This card was a favorite of Harry’s.

 The following postcard is very rare.
 The only other example I am aware of is in the archives of the King Kamehameha Schools / Bishop Estate.
 I acquired this card from Dan DePalma Jr. and have always inferred from the caption, “King of the Carnival 1917” that Duke Kahanamoku was King of the Mid Pacific Carnival in 1917 (see Figure 9).
 It is probably my second favorite Duke postcard.